 (Early Unity Test Room Screenshots)

 We tried to develop a very physical aesthetic and control system at this point and brought in Elliot Morris to help create key assets and start defining the art style.

 Getting the right feel for block handling was crucial, and it didn’t come easy.
 When things get packed too close, Unity’s physics system would give up and things start vibrating and flying all over the place.
 There was fun hidden in there, but it was going to take major work to pull it out of bug city!

-The final step was to flesh out the story, adding the powerful voice of John Mondelli as the manager, and some hilarious posters from Mickey Godfrey.
-The feel of the place is complete and here’s to hoping you love the game as much as we did creating it!
+The next step was to flesh out the story, adding the powerful voice of John Mondelli as the manager, and some hilarious safety posters designed by Mickey Godfrey.
+We then launched early access October 14th, 2016.

 Press Kit Image Download – Zip file contains high res screenshots, logos, and key asset photos including these: